RetroDECK/ES-DE/USERGUIDE-DEV.md

 Then you can use the graphical package installer or run this command, either method should automatically resolve the dependencies:

 ```
-sudo dnf install ./emulationstation-de-1.2.0-x64.rpm
+sudo dnf install ./emulationstation-de-2.0.0-x64.rpm
 ```

-Of course the filename will differ slightly depending on the architecture, the example above is for the x64/x86 platform.

 **Running the Linux AppImage**

-In addition to the .deb and .rpm packages covered above, ES-DE is also available as an AppImage which should be usable on most modern x86 64-bit Linux distributions.
+The AppImage release should be usable on most modern x86 64-bit Linux distributions.
 After download you may have to set the file as executable, such as this:
 ```
 chmod +x EmulationStation-DE-x64.AppImage
 ```

- But in some desktop environments this is not required and you can simply launch the file by double-clicking on it using your file manager.
-The first time you do this you will be required to confirm that you actually want to execute the file.
-Running the AppImage works exactly as if you would launch ES-DE if installed as a .deb or .rpm package.
-It's also possible to run it from a terminal window, in which case all command line options work the same way as if installed as an ordinary package.

-For a better desktop integration it's recommended to install [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) which will add an ES-DE entry to the application menu and move the AppImage file to the `~/Applications` directory (which is the recommended location for all AppImages).

 To run AppImage files you need libfuse2 installed, but some newer distributions like Ubuntu 22.04 LTS no longer ship with this library preinstalled.
 You can however easily install it like this:
 ```